quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part74_7.5_Solution_to.md

         f[i] = fi - b[i]
 ```

-This function computes the residuals \(f_i\) by evaluating the nonlinear equations with the current values of `x`.
+This function computes the residuals $f_i$ by evaluating the nonlinear equations with the current values of `x`.
 The results are stored in the array `f`.

 x??